inet-framework/inet/showcases/wireless/crosstalk/doc/index.rst

 The networks contain four :ned:`AdhocHost`'s, named ``host1`` to ``host4``.
 The networks also contain an :ned:`Ipv4NetworkConfigurator` module, an :ned:`IntegratedCanvasVisualizer` module, and one or two :ned:`Ieee80211RadioMedium` modules.
-The number of the radio medium modules vary in the networks for the different simulations.
+The number of the radio medium modules varies in the networks for the different simulations.
 All hosts are within communication range of each other.
 The hosts are arranged in